lexicalunit/dotfiles/bin/README.md

   Workarounds:
     --encoding ENCODING              Force the specified encoding (experimental) --no-check-certificate           Suppress HTTPS certificate validation
-    --prefer-insecure                Use an unencrypted connection to retrieve information whenever possible --user-agent UA                  Specify a custom user agent --referer URL                    Specify a custom referer, use if the video access is restricted to one domain --add-header FIELD:VALUE         Specify a custom HTTP header and its value, separated by a colon ':'.
+    --prefer-insecure                Use an unencrypted connection to retrieve information about the video.
+(Currently supported only for YouTube)
+    --user-agent UA                  Specify a custom user agent --referer URL                    Specify a custom referer, use if the video access is restricted to one domain --add-header FIELD:VALUE         Specify a custom HTTP header and its value, separated by a colon ':'.
 You can use